Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These easy pumpkin muffins are one of my favorites.
-I tested and retested them multiple times to get the recipe just perfect.
-They are so fluffy, and tender, and have just the right amount of pumpkin flavor and pumpkin pie spice.
+I tested and retested this pumpkin muffin multiple times to get the recipe just perfect.
+They are so fluffy, and tender, and have just the right amount of fall spice.
+They are great for a grab-and-go breakfast or snack, just like my applesauce muffin recipe.

 Pumpkin muffin ingredients.